Interstate 275 (Florida): Reconstruction and later changes

 As originally built, the Memorial Highway/Westshore interchange was only a half diamond, and the West Shore Boulevard interchange was a full diamond.
-However, by 1990, both interchanges had underwent drastic changes to allow safe, free-flowing movement to and from Tampa International Airport, the Courtney Campbell Causeway, and the future Veterans Expressway.
+However, by 1990, both interchanges had undergone drastic changes to allow safe, free-flowing movement to and from Tampa International Airport, the Courtney Campbell Causeway, and the future Veterans Expressway.
 Among the improvements were three free-flowing exit and entry ramps for Memorial Highway from I-275.
 The exit ramp from I-275 south to Memorial Highway was reconstructed into a directional ramp towards Memorial Highway northbound, the entry ramp from Memorial Highway onto northbound I-275 was removed, and an entry ramp from southbound Memorial Highway to southbound I-275 was constructed.
 The two western ramps on the nearby West Shore Boulevard interchange were also removed (truncating the West Shore interchange to a half diamond) in order to limit accidents via traffic weave caused by traffic entering and exiting the aforementioned Memorial Highway interchange.

 In 1991, the expansion of the Howard Frankland Bridge and 4th Street North interchange was completed.

 In 1994, the two drawbridges on the northern approach to the Sunshine Skyway Bridge, dating to the original twin Sunshine Skyway bridges, were replaced with high-level fixed spans, eliminating bottlenecks caused by openings.

 The northern toll plaza to the Sunshine Skyway Bridge was relocated south of the approach bridge in 2000 due to a lack of capacity.
 The original plaza only allowed three lanes, while the replacement allows six lanes to flow through, with the sixth lane dedicated to SunPass users.

 In 1999, a much needed, dual-stage, widening project began between SR 580 (Busch Boulevard) and Bearss Avenue.
 The project widened I-275 mainline from four to six lanes, rehabilitated the existing concrete surfaces, and improved interchange flow, lighting, signage, and drainage.
 The project was completed in 2003.

 In 2004, the ramp from southbound Memorial Highway to southbound I-275 was realigned in order to ease congestion on the mainline lanes of the Interstate.